 I needn’t have fretted.
 Neil Marshall’s Doomsday bears almost no resemblance to Barricade.
 It does, however, make some play of its love for Escape From New York – imitating it lovingly through its music and visuals, but with limited success.

 Comparing the two becomes a worthy exercise.
 Doomsday’s mistakes throw light on what works about Carpenter’s original, and mirror the problems that dogged his later, lazier career.

-Doomsday takes far too long to set the plot loose: a charmless Malcolm McDowell voiceover drags us through the history of plague Scotland, followed by an action scene to establish Rhona Mitri’s prowess with a pistol, a discovery of plague in London, a sudden appearance of a rather bored looking Bob Hoskins, scenes of Mitri meeting her team…it all feel very flabby when compared to the tight focus on Lee Van Cleef’s outpost, and the icy interview with Snake Plisken.
+Doomsday takes far too long to set the plot loose.
+A charmless Malcolm McDowell voiceover drags us through the history of plague Scotland.
+That’s followed by an action scene to establish Rhona Mitri’s prowess with a pistol, a discovery of plague in London, a sudden appearance of a rather bored looking Bob Hoskins and scenes of Mitri meeting her team.
+It all feel very flabby, when compared to the tight focus on Lee Van Cleef’s guard post.

 The state of ruined America is only alluded to in Escape From New York, never seen beyond New York, and it’s all the more effective for it.
 We only know that something insane and proto-facist governs, and that Snake is the closest thing this world has to a rebel.
 That’s enough to be getting along with.

 Doomsday wants Mitri to mirror old Snake, but she is really given no opportunity.
 It goes to all sorts of lengths to show her losing an eye, mirroring Snake’s iconic outlaw costume.